Komoldin/Kama_312/README.md

 # Kama Calculator

-Currency Converter App helps users to convert USD into another usable currency (RUB,SOM or EUR) in just a moment.
+Currency Converter App helps users to convert USD into another usable currency (RUB,SOM or GBP) in just a moment.

  Project requirements: